top of page

 Types of Jewelry Metals

-Types of jewelry metal significantly impact the look, durability, and cost of your favorite pieces.
-Gold, one of the most recognizable precious metals, continues to be a popular choice due to its lustrous appearance and classic appeal.
+Types of jewelry metal affect the look, durability, and cost.
+Gold continues to be a popular choice due to its lustrous appearance and classic appeal.

 Gold